boldflight/BibleConverter/test_EPUB/output/1chron.md

 ### Support for David in Hebron

-[23] The following is a record of the armed warriors who came with their leaders and joined David in Hebron in order to make David king in Saul’s place, in accordance with the Lord’s decree:
+[23] The following is a record of the armed warriors who came with their leaders and joined David in Hebron in order to make David king in Saul’s place, in accordance with the **Lord**’s decree:
 [24] From Judah came 6,800 trained warriors carrying shields and spears.
 [25] From Simeon there were 7,100 warriors.
 [26] From Levi there were 4,600.